Policy

 - engaging policy spaces.

-Those steps will be interlinked with activities of the other implementation strategies and CROPS4HD will seek to harness synergies and integrate advocacy work with awareness raising for advantages of traditional crops and varieties and improvement of their cultivation techniques.
+Those steps are interlinked with activities of the other implementation strategies, and CROPS4HD seeks to harness synergies and integrate advocacy work with awareness raising on the advantages of traditional crops and varieties and improvement of their cultivation techniques.

 Key Outcomes